model-checking/kani-verifier-blog/_posts/2022-10-27-using-kani-with-the-bolero-property-testing-framework.md

 Verification Time: 0.90419155s
 ```

 and voila!
-Kani managed to prove that there none of the checks can fail for any values of the inputs.
+Kani managed to prove that none of the checks can fail for any values of the inputs.

 ## If we have proof capability, do we still need fuzzing?